These are the most Googled toys from the past 50 years, study finds

-(KTLA) – It turns out some of your favorite childhood toys are still popular on Googe.
+(KTLA) – It turns out some of your favorite childhood toys are still popular on Google.

 A new study from Wishlisted, a lifestyle website, reveals which toys from the past 50 years have withstood the test of time and are still popular Google searches.